aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/lesson-02.md

 ### Assignment

-Add your version of the bouncing ball sketch to our [Open Processing class](https://openprocessing.org/class/92392).
-It can just be pretty much the same we did in class, but maybe try adding some of your own flavor to it.
+Practice if statements.
+Add interactions with mouse and keyboard or set rules for how shapes are moving on the screen with code.

+You can also extend some of the examples we created during the class (Bouncing Ball or Drawing With Mouse).
+Or check our course book for examples.

 For extra challenge, try the following:

+Bouncing Ball:

 - something happens when the ball hits the wall (color changes)
 - try adding gravity and friction
 - try replacing the 2d shape with an image

+Drawing With Mouse:
+- Use keyboard to set different brush options (color, size etc.)

+Upload your sketch to our [Open Processing class](https://openprocessing.org/class/92392).